darryncampbell/DataWedge-Workflow-Sample/README.md

    - The barcode symbology.
 5. Rules are executed in priority order from top to bottom
 6. Specify the **reporting** rules.
 If you do not specify the reporting rule, your barcode(s) will not be sent to your app.
-7. Reporting rules and highlighting rules have different conditions, meaning you can choose to report different barcodes that what are being highlighted, though it is recommended to keep these rule the same.
+7. Reporting rules and highlighting rules have different conditions, meaning you can choose to report different barcodes than what are being highlighted, though it is recommended to keep these rule the same.
 8. Specify the reporting action to have these barcodes returned to the application.

 ![Barcode Highlighting Configuration](https://github.com/darryncampbell/DataWedge-Workflow-Sample/raw/main/media/dw_barcode_highlighting_conditions_identifier.png)